Net Terms

 Important Considerations for Businesses

-Extending Net Terms effectively makes a business a lender.
+Extending Net Terms effectively turns a business into a lender.
 Before offering Net 30 or Net 60 terms, a seller must evaluate the creditworthiness of the buyer.
 If a customer with Net 60 terms goes bankrupt on day 59, the seller typically loses the entire invoice amount.
 For buyers, managing Net Terms is about "Cash Conversion Cycle" optimization.
 The goal is to collect money from your own customers (Accounts Receivable) faster than you have to pay your suppliers (Accounts Payable).
 If you can sell inventory in 15 days but have 60 days to pay for it, you have 45 days of "free" cash to use for growth.
 However, abusing Net Terms by consistently paying late (e.g., paying a Net 30 invoice in 45 days) damages business relationships and credit scores.
 Suppliers may respond by reducing credit limits, demanding cash on delivery (COD), or raising prices.

 Advantages of Net Terms